Helenów Park in Łódź: History

 In 1867, a brewery founded on the Łódka River by Karol Anstadt started operations.
 Next to the brewery buildings, a house inhabited by the Anstadt family and a house for workers was built.
 Over time, the family began to buy areas around the brewery, including grounds in the Łódka valley.
 Within 20 years of the brewery's establishment, the factory grounds increased five times.
 The three brothers Ludwik, Zenon and Fryderyk, who after the death of their father - Karol Anstadt in 1874 took over the management of the company, decided to establish a park.
 Later Karol Anstadt junior joined the originators.
 In 1881, they obtained permission from the authorities to build a park, which was named after Helenow (Helena née Nestler) and Zenon (Helena né Lemmów).
 Work began on a 12-hectare site, the Łódka riverbed was adjusted and two ponds were built on the river.

 The park was developed by the Berlin gardening company L. Späth, like a few other Łódź parks (Źródliska II, Julianowski).
 The swampy area quickly changed into an impressive, lavish garden.
 Among the attractions there were ponds with a marina for boats, fountains and a stone cascade on the embankment, rose avenues, wildlife park (arranged in March 1890, where one could see a couple of bears, a trained chimpanzee, deer, fallow deer, roe deer, wild boars and hares), a volcanic lava cave, terraces, rich flowerbeds, concert bowl, cycling track, tennis courts and a sports field.
 An alley lined with pears led from the entrance to the park, later turned into red oaks and maples.
-The entrance to the fenced park was (up to this day) from Polnocna street.
+The entrance to the fenced park was (up to this day) from Polnocna street.The park was also an early venue for cinema in Łódź; the city's first film screening took place there on 1 August 1896.